dittowords/ditto-react/README.md

 | many | 6, 7, ..., 99 |
 | other | 100, 101, ... |

-If `count` doesn't match to any of the text plurals, we default to the 'other' plural form if is defined.
-If 'other' is not defined fallback to the base text value
+If `count` does not match to any of the text plurals, we default to the 'other' plural form if is defined.
+If 'other' is not defined, we fallback to the base text value.

 To configure text plural forms please refer to: https://www.dittowords.com/docs/pluralization
 Reference: https://www.i18next.com/translation-function/plurals